roryhow/blog/content/blog/i-wrote-a-bad-political-classifier.md

 As is the case with these things, there's so much more that can be done. natural language processing is an entirely different world now compared to the one when I started work on this thesis, and there's now more cutting edge technologies that should be able to pick up the pitfalls that I encountered here.
 Problem is, it's going to take more recent data, more time and more funding.
 But, it would most likely be an incredibly insightful study that hasn't _really_ been done before.

 So... time to go for a Ph.D.?
 Give me some time to think about that and I'll get back to you.

+# Quick Links
+As mentioned in the article, you can find the [full master's thesis document here](/assets/roryhow-masters-thesis.pdf).

+I also gave a presentation about the thesis.
+It's probably the most short-form way to find out about the results of my study.
+You can [find it here](/assets/roryhow-masters-thesis-presentation.pdf).